 - Vanilla extract

 - Protein powder – use a plant-based protein powder of your choice.
-We have used and recommend Sun Warrior Vegan Vanilla, Garden of Life Plant Based Vanilla Protein Powder, and Ka’Chava Vanilla
+We love KOS Vanilla Plant-Based Protein Powder for these bars and smoothies.

 - Flax meal – use either brown or golden flax meal or grind your own with flaxseeds